Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Note to Parents: If you would like to be copied on reservations confirmation and details, please ask your student to add your email address to the contract list when enrolling for the lottery.

-Payment: If you are registered at Cornell for the Spring 2016 semester, the charge for Commencement housing will go on your bursar account.
+Payment: If you are registered at Cornell for the spring 2017 semester, the charge for Commencement housing will go on your bursar account.
 If you are not currently registered during this time, a credit card payment is required.
 No cash will be accepted.

-Note: There are numerous options for accommodations in buildings with elevator access.
+Note: There are numerous options for accommodations in buildings with elevator access, except Ecology House and Townhouses on the Cornell campus, and the Garden Apartments on the Ithaca College campus.
 If you simply need a room where a guest will not have to negotiate steps, please make that request when making the room reservations, in Step 2 of the process, above.

 Your disability housing request must include the following information: